Andrew Dawes (musician): Career

-Dawes served as a juror on a number of music competitions, including the London International String Quartet competition, the Coleman Chamber Music Competition, and the Fischoff National Chamber Music Competition.
-He was chairman of the Banff International String Quartet Competition from 1989 to 2004.
+Dawes served as a juror at music competitions including the London International String Quartet Competition, Coleman Chamber Music Competition, and Fischoff National Chamber Music Competition.
+He was chair of the Banff International String Quartet Competition from 1989 to 2004.

-In 2013, the National Film Board of Canada produced a video biography written and directed by Lisa Jackson of Dawes' life entitled Dynamic Range.
+In 2013, the National Film Board of Canada produced a brief tribute to Dawes entitled Dynamic Range, written and directed by Lisa Jackson.

-As of 2022, the 1770 GB Guadagnini violin that Dawes had played is now known as the 'Dawes, de Long Tearse' Guadagnini.
-It is currently played by Robert Uchida.
+As of 2022, the rare 1770 Guadagnini violin that Dawes played from 1957 to 2018 is called the Dawes, de Long Tearse.
+Robert Uchida is the current performer.

-Death

-Dawes died after battling prostate cancer on October 30, 2022, at the age of 82.
+Dawes died of prostate cancer on October 30, 2022.